SoupyCyber/SoupyCyber.github.io/aboutme.md

 subtitle: I never know what to put in the subtitle section...
 ---

-My name is...well you can call me LG.
+My name is Levi, but on the internet I'm know as LeafyGeans.
 I have the following qualities:

 - I have an epic beard
 - I'm passable at IT and Cyber